damandhaliwal/damandhaliwal/README.md

 ## Hi there 👋

 I am a researcher at Sciences Po’s Department of Economics and work on Acquisitions at Chard Development in Vancouver, BC.
-I'll be starting graduate school at The University of Toronto's Department of Economics this fall!
 <!--
 **damandhaliwal/damandhaliwal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.